PillowGit/si-activities-template/README.md

 ```

 > [!WARNING]
 > Incase you have code/activities in this repo you want to save, you should make a copy of those before running this script, just incase.
+It's designed to save your local changes, but it isn't perfect.